andyjgao/andyjgao/content/blog/3-pillars-of-productivity.md

 ## Remove Distractions

+Removing distractions is absolutely essential to being productive.
+It takes around [23 minutes](https://www.themuse.com/advice/this-is-nuts-it-takes-nearly-30-minutes-to-refocus-after-you-get-distracted) to refocus after getting distracted, so it is in our best interest to reduce distractions as much as possible.

+### Work During Off-Hours

+If distractions are caused by the notifications ringing on our phone or the messages we have to respond to, working when everyone else is asleep drastically reduces the amount of minutes distracted by these hindrances.

+When you wake up earlier (or sleep a lot later), you grant yourself hours of undisturbed focus where you can do [deep work](https://www.calnewport.com/books/deep-work/), a necessity when doing meaningful knowledge work.

 ### Separate your Work Environment

 I used to work in the same room as my bed, and this made napping SO EASY.
 If I got stuck on a bug while programming or had writer's block, I would roll into bed and take a nap.
 This destroyed my productivity.

 Our surroundings have a certain amount of influence on the [psychological states and choices we make.](http://healthysleep.med.harvard.edu/healthy/getting/overcoming/tips) By physically separating where we work and relax, we are able to create a mental separation as well.

-### Work During Off-Hours

-If distractions are caused by the notifications we receive, working when everyone else is asleep drastically reduces the amount of minutes distracted by these hindrances.

-When you wake up earlier (or sleep a lot later), you grant yourself hours of undisturbed focus where you can do [deep work](https://www.calnewport.com/books/deep-work/), a necessity when doing meaningful knowledge work.

 ### No Phones

 This one is simple, just don't use it.
 When you work, put your phone away.
 A general rule of thumb is to keep it out-of-sight and 7 seconds away.

 ## Maintaining Focus

+Now that we've created a plan, and removed distractions, the final task is to maintain focus while we work.

 ### Pomodoro Technique